alves-nickolas/alves-nickolas.github.io/etcetera/index.md

 * It's a leap of faith.
 That's all it is, Miles.
 A leap of faith.

   Peter B. Parker (Jake Johnson) to Miles, after he asks when he'll know he is ready, in [*Spider-Man: Into the Spider-Verse*](https://www.imdb.com/title/tt4633694/).
+* Before I explain the title and introduce the theme of the lecture I should like to state that my presentation will be more in the nature of a leisurely excursion than of an organized tour.
+It will not be my purpose to reach a specified destination at a scheduled time.
+Rather I should like to allow myself on many occasions the luxury of stopping and looking around.
+So much effort is being spent on streamlining mathematics and in rendering it more efficient, that a solitary transgression against the trend could perhaps be forgiven.

+  Mark Kac, in Can One Hear the Shape of a Drum? *The American Mathematical Monthly* **73**, 1–23 (1966). doi: [10.2307/2313748](https://doi.org/10.2307/2313748).
 * One often meets his destiny on the road he takes to avoid it.

   Master Oogway (Randall Duk Kim), in [*Kung Fu Panda*](https://www.imdb.com/title/tt0441773/).
 (I eventually learned this phrase is originally due to Jean de La Fontaine, but I'll keep Oogway's name because I found this mistake of mine really funny).